-- Setting assessment criteria and agreeing on ranking preferences is a process commonly directed by stakeholders of high office.
+Setting assessment criteria and agreeing on ranking preferences is a process commonly directed by stakeholders of high office.
 This may lead to decisions in which the preferences and needs of side-lined or vulnerable stakeholders are ignored and the full risks and benefits of any scenario are not fully evaluated and understood.
-The challenge in this step is to ensure the process of setting and agreeing on assessment criteria and scenario trade-offs is open and transparent and not dominated by a select few or unnecessarily delayed through unproductive consultative processes. - Data to fully assess the risks and benefits for all scenarios may be difficult to collect.
+The challenge in this step is to ensure the process of setting and agreeing on assessment criteria and scenario trade-offs is open and transparent and stakeholders, then this process could easily merge into a stakeholder prioritization exercise described in Step 4.1.

+not dominated by a select few or unnecessarily delayed through unproductive consultative processes.

+• Data to fully assess the risks and benefits for all scenarios may be difficult to collect.

-There are a number of relatively simple tools and methods now available to help with an integrated assessment of the value of environmental services (i.e., INVEST).
-Likewise there is a growing body of knowledge on simple and participatory processes to assess the social and environmental risks of any land use plan (i.e., Social and Biodiversity Impact Assessment (SBIA).
+• There are a number of relatively simple tools and methods now available to help with an integrated assessment of the value of environmental services (e.g., INVEST).
+Likewise there is a growing body of knowledge on simple and participatory processes to assess the social and environmental risks of any land use plan (e.g., Social and Biodiversity Impact Assessment (SBIA).